Trade Winds Mission and Business Forum: The Americas

 About

 Join us in São Paulo for the largest U.S. government-led trade mission and business development forum.
-Organized by the U.S. Commercial Service, Trade Winds will feature meetings with U.S. commercial diplomats from 20 countries in The Americas, exciting conference programming, and plenty of networking.
-The registration fee for the forum is $750 per attendee.
+Organized by the U.S. Commercial Service, the Trade Winds business forum will feature meetings with U.S. commercial diplomats 16 countries in The Americas, exciting conference programming, and plenty of networking.
+The registration fee for the business forum is $750 per attendee.

 Hear from Past Attendees